kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Forecast Uncertainty

-Point estimates hide risk.
+Point estimates hide risk
-Intervals express uncertainty.
+Intervals express uncertainty
 Decisions must account for range

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.